Clinical Hypnotherapy and Neuro Linguistic Programming in Sydney

 Cellular memory healing through ‘Theta Brain relaxation’ therapy

-In Hypnosis, the client gently rests for a minute and observes his or her feelings and how they came about.
+In Clinical Hypnotherapy, the client gently rests for a minute and observes his or her feelings and how they came about.
 We sometimes hold blockages which are based off past times and circumstances with different values and beliefs that are no longer necessary.
 We can hold these beliefs within our cells and DNA, deep in our genetics from our ancestors, parents, society, childhood and trauma.
 When we are in the Theta brain state of relaxation, we can actually change the cells and DNA with whatever intention we have.
 Mainstream science is now supporting that our cells are aware just as we are and can be worked with for well-being.
 The practitioner then works with the feeling part of the client to come forward, exposing patterns of Meta limiting belief systems across the clients whole lifetime.
 The client realises that the feelings are not necessary anymore.
 If there are no benefits that the issues provide, then the client feels safe to let the issues go.
 The client is then encouraged to find ways to release them, with the encouragement of positive suggestions.
 The clients beliefs are then re-framed with a clean new perspective and insight realised in the Theta state, allowing the client to change the way he or she feels.

 Focusing the client in the present state of wisdom, the unconscious mind then finds these new ways to feel.
 New Beliefs.
 What comes out needs to be dissolved or transmuted into something in line with universal truth and beliefs that the client is comfortable with, their own inner voice.
 When this happens, the practitioner will then anchor or re-establish this new energy, beliefs and insights back into the body of the client as it then re-integrates these new beliefs and feelings into the present now, physiologically as well as psychologically.
 The client will then retain the wisdom, knowledge and experience from these past experiences without living in the past, rather learning from them.
 The clients is then re-oriented into the future so he or she can manifest his desires and create them in the present tense.